jonschultz/colorclassic_video_processor/README.md

 #
 ![PCB1](pcb1.PNG)
 <br>
 CNC-prototyped, hand-assembled PCBA.
 Bodge wires and rework were required to bring design up to the latest rev described in this document.
+The outline of the PCB is quite unusual, in order maximize board area within the video "cage", while providing clearance to other nearby discrete components.
 <br><br>
 ![PCB2](pcb2.PNG)
 <br>